shariq/local_loopy_networks/loopy/models/loopy/factory/SPEC.md

 - sgn(a)
 - node(a) (node memory at some a; a is picked randomly when generating node(a))
 - edge(a) (edge memory at some a for all edges; a is picked randomly when generating edge(a))
-- primitives for memory over time (add new edge/node memory):
-    - memory of last signal stored for some signal channel (automatically adds new edge memory)
-    - mean or stdev of an expression
-    - normalize(expression) = take expression - mean / stdev

 - functions which are error prone; so don't include them:
     - exp(a)
     - log(a)